Stephanie Elizondo Griest is available for the following events:

 “Out of the Barrio”

 In this high-energy motivational speech, Stephanie Elizondo Griest describes her “escape” from South Texas to become a globe-trotting foreign correspondent, human rights advocate, and author — and how she combated racial, gender, and cultural stereotypes along the way.
-Keynote includes a performance from her award-winning memoir Around the Bloc: My Life in Moscow, Beijing, and Havana (Villard/Random House, 2004).
-Time length: 15-50 minutes, not including Q&A.
+Keynote includes performances from all three of her award-winning memoirs: Around the Bloc: My Life in Moscow, Beijing, and Havana; Mexican Enough; and All the Agents & Saints: Dispatches from the U.S. Borderlands.

 “Art Against The Wall”